 In ODISSI TRIBAL FUSION BELLY DANCE you will learn the body isolations, temple stance, Odissi posture, sacred geometry, and mudras of this ancient devotional dance and how these profound elements can be applied to modern music and movement.

-"Yogini" is an Odissi Tribal Fusion solo from Wild Saffron's Nocturnal, a show by Moria Chappell.
 The character Moria portrays is Matangi, a wild, tantric forest goddess of music, dance, art, and society's outcasts who especially loves elephants and birds.
 This piece was created for the goddess Matangi and the many yoginis who dwell in the trees, forests, and edges of society.

 Performers include Moria Chappell, Victoria Teel, Bagoas, Petite Jamilla, Jenna Shear, Koreen Elizabeth, Elena Faye, Jacinta Jayadevi, Francesca Avani, and Setna MacBryan.